BenLeong0/bitter/README.md

 The stack will consist of:

-- React (Frontend)
+- React (Frontend, with TypeScript)
 - Django (Backend)
 - PostgreSQL (Database)

-While I have experience with JavaScript and Python, this will be my first time building a full-stack application, and my first time using Django.
+While I have experience with JavaScript and Python, this will be my first time building a full-stack application, and my first time using TypeScript and Django.
 Additionally, this will be my first time implementing SQL knowledge that I have developed but not used before.

 ## CURRENT OVERHAUL